-PD.
-Dr. Fabian Klose
+Prof. Dr. Fabian Klose

-Member of the academic staff, Department "Universalgeschichte"Room: R. 106
+Member of the academic staff, Department "Universalgeschichte"

 The international Global Humanitarianism | Research Academy (GHRA) offers research training to advanced PhD candidates and early postdocs.
 It combines academic sessions at the Imperial and Global History Centre at the University of Exeter and the Leibniz Institute of European History in Mainz with archival sessions at the Archives of the International Committee of the Red Cross in Geneva.
 The Research Academy addresses early career researchers who are working in the related fields of humanitarianism, international humanitarian law, peace and conflict studies as well as human rights covering the period from the 18th to the 20th century.
 It supports scholarship on the ideas and practices of humanitarianism in the context of international, imperial and global history thus advancing our understanding of global governance in humanitarian crises of the present.

-This project conducts a comparative and transnational study of humanitarian intervention in the long 19th century.
-The project compares different arenas in which "humanity" was enforced by military means, including the fight against the Transatlantic slave trade (1808-1890), the interventions of the European Great Powers to protect Christian minorities in the Ottoman Empire (Greek War of Independence (1827-1829), the Lebanese Civil War (1860-1861) and the Balkan Crisis (1876-1878)), and the US intervention in the Cuban War of Independence (1898).
+This project conducted a comparative and transnational study of humanitarian intervention in the long 19th century.
+The project compared different arenas in which "humanity" was enforced by military means, including the fight against the Transatlantic slave trade (1808-1890), the interventions of the European Great Powers to protect Christian minorities in the Ottoman Empire (Greek War of Independence (1827-1829), the Lebanese Civil War (1860-1861) and the Balkan Crisis (1876-1878)), and the US intervention in the Cuban War of Independence (1898).